sharat-developer/Intacct-InteractiveAPITool/README.md

 Installation
 ------------

-To install the extension into Chrome (tested on version 20)
+To install the extension into Chrome (tested on Version 44.0.2403.125 m)

 * Download the source, or checkout via git